 Ours was a last chance saloon for many and no one would forget it soon, but Aunt Mae had been right.
 There was no need for the young girls to suffer it.
 Their time here would come soon enough and the mountain would have its way, but not yet.
 We sent for their father.

-As light broke on the appointed day, grey morning mist morphed into swirling clouds, as if stirred by an angry invisible hand, and the wind cried with bone chilling eeriness.
-We worked calm and fast to batten the hatches, greenhouse, garden, animals, house, nothing new.
-Marius was our concern, driving in these conditions and still hours away.
-We were close and much more you might call it, attuned to the elements than regular folk.
+As light broke on the appointed day a grey mist morphed into swirling clouds, as if stirred by an angry invisible hand, and the wind cried with bone chilling eeriness.
+Marius was a concern, driving in these conditions and still hours away.
 We’d invoked protection from the Cailleach’s wrath, but there was still a chance he wouldn’t make it.

 In the hall the volume of elements rose and the temperature dropped along with my resolve.
-What if he wasn’t there, hadn’t made it?
-And what if he was?
-Were we doing the right thing?
-But without so much as a glance for us or each other, Mae and Ellen, like gladiators meeting the crowd, heaved and threw open the door.
+Was this right?
+What if he hadn’t made it?
+But like gladiators meeting the crowd the aunts heaved and threw open the door.
 In rushed the darkness, the stinging rain, the monstrous wind.
-I was aware just a moment of so much hair, jet, gold, slate and vermillion, filled the air then fall in waves of slow motion.
+I was aware just a moment of so much hair, jet, gold, slate and vermillion, fill the air, then fall in waves of slow motion.
 But there was no time to lose in dreaming.
-Honor led Dea and I led Eleanor out and down the treacherous steps to the lane and their father there waiting.
+Honor led Dea and I led Devlin down the treacherous steps to the lane and their father there waiting.

 We turned for Dara, tight lipped and pale as a changeling but steady and coming alone.
 Looking up to the house, the mountain above, the sky on top, it felt as if any minute the whole lot might come crashing down.
 No words were spoken and the handover was swift, brutal.
 What could any of us say?
 We stepped back to the wall, back up the stone steps, like sentries who know the drill well and are weary of it.
-When we got to the top we stopped, turned, and we watched them.
+And we watched them leave.
 ‘There go the roses,’ said Ellen.

 We watched the car as it slowly snaked the road, sometimes visible, sometimes only the lights through the forest.
 Once we knew not only that they’d made it down but that they’d crossed the bridge at town we invoked the elements into a banishing.

 For how long we wondered?
 Not forever we knew, but our hearts were still broken.
-It was a strange thing to send and to wish them away when we needed them with us so badly.
-‘Safe away little birds,’ said Mae.
+It was a strange thing to wish them away when we needed them with us so badly.
+‘Be safe little birds,’ said Mae.
 The air was still now.

-Making my way to the gate I thought how quickly the years had come in.
+I thought how quickly the years had come in.
 In many ways it seemed only yesterday, my sisters Honor, Caer, and I, had been the young ones.
 Sometimes I’d forget Caer had been gone from the mountain for 26 years, had been dead 18 years.
 Honor and I were ‘the aunts’ now.
-Not the old aunts perhaps but at this rate it wouldn’t be long.
+Not the old aunts perhaps, but at this rate it wouldn’t be long.

 Twenty six years since Caer had left with baby Dara.
 She was the first McCleary woman in living memory to leave for good, maybe the last.
 We knew we’d never see our sister again, but we understood that after all she had to go.
 We, Honor and I stayed on at our mountain home, minding the farm and the people as the women of our family have done for generations.